LootToken/Loot-Marketplace-Framework/README.md

 #### Producers and developers can simply integrate with the network, registering their marketplace in the smart contract.
 They will then be able to leverage exclusive management rights to their assets, without needing to trust a third party.

-#### The framework and decentralized game modes are built upon our open sourced smart contract.
+#### The framework and decentralized game modes are built upon our open source smart contract.
 #### https://github.com/LootToken/Loot-Marketplace-Framework/blob/master/LootMarketsContract.py
 #### All framework interaction occurs on our public API listed at the bottom of this document.
-As stated below, once reviewed by a NEO development group our wallet will be open sourced.
+As stated below, once reviewed by a certified NEO development group, our wallet will be open sourced.

 ## LootClicker (ALPHA) - Play at http://www.lootclicker.online